kelonye/downtown-stimulus/README.md

 ![](https://downtown-stimulus.surge.sh/shot.png)

-An attempt at simple quadratic funding using crypto for downtown businesses affected by covid-19; while learning some [rust](https://www.rust-lang.org) ;).
+An attempt at simple quadratic funding using crypto (NEAR) for downtown businesses affected by covid-19; while learning some [rust](https://www.rust-lang.org) ;).

 ### Todos